 Benefits of Early Intervention for Autism

 After noticing these signs, parents should inquire about early intervention programs like the one offered at Ascend Autism.
-Early intervention is known to provide the best chance for development and optimal outcomes.
-Early intervention is so useful that finding a treatment provider and program is immensely valuable.
+Early intervention provides the best chance for development and optimal outcomes.
+Early intervention is so useful that finding a therapy provider and program is immensely valuable.

-Depending on your child, early intervention can help them learn coping skills that enhance their development and encourage them to engage with the world around them sooner than those diagnosed after the ages of three or four years old.
+Depending on your child, early intervention can help them learn coping skills that enhance their development and encourage them to engage with the world around them sooner than those diagnosed at three or four years old.
 Early intervention for autism can help your child in some of the following ways:

 - Encourage positive behaviors